blitz-js/blitzjs.com-translation/README.md

 ## Contributing to translations

-Check www.isreacttranslatedyet.com to see if your language already has a translation effort in progress.
-Click on "Track Progress" on the language you want to contribute to in order to receive further instructions.
+Check the https://github.com/blitz-js repos to see if there is a [CODE].blitzjs.com repo for your language.
+If there is, open issue #1 in that repo which will be titled "Translation Progress".
+That issue tracks the translation process and has instructions on how to help.

 ## Starting a new translation